The Orion Protocol

 Posted March 1, 2006

 A purchase through our links may earn us a commission.

 Journalist Angela Browning has been sent classified pictures of alien ruins on the planet of Mars- and she intends to hunt down this lead whatever the cost.
 Conspiracies, secret government projects and deadly threats abound as she slowly unveils a hidden threat - one that could change the world as we know it.

 I have to be honest - there are some books I've read that I wish I hadn't.
-This is one of those books.
+The Orion Protocol is one of those books.
 I probably read a couple dozen books a year and honestly, I enjoy most of them.
 Every now and then, one pops up that I have to struggle through just to finish that tends to put me off reading for a while.